david-fitzgibbons/AcmeDirectorySearch/README.md

 - Navigate to https://localhost:4200   --- _note : using **https**_
 - Type 'simona kiley kris' in to the search bar to see results
-   - Search has been purposefully delayed by 2 secs to show wait spinner
+   - Search has been delayed by 2 secs to show wait spinner

 ## Endpoint Examples